Tchibo/sap-developer-roadmap/abap-developer-roadmap/RAP/UI Annotations.md

 #Medium

+> [!todo] Fiori Elements 'List Report and Object Page'
+> The Fiori Elements 'List Report and Object Page' is one of 5 Fiori Elements Floorplans (the others are Worklist, Analytical Listpage, Overview Page, Object Page) .

 A Fiori UI consists of list page that contains a filter bar and a list of entries and one or more object pages, that show the details of certain data entity.
 In RAP, the **Fiori Elements** UI is generated based on **CDS UI annotations** in the CDS entities.
 Annotations are typically defined in the metadata extension of a projection view.
 Annotations can either target a single field (e.g. adding a label or adding a value help) or they can influence a whole entity (e.g. creating a UI field group or enabling free text search).